loretta-arineva/planets-fact/README.md

 ### Goals:

-I have spent a total of 1 hour building this project.
+I have spent a total of 3 hours building this project.

 ## Support me